 Sugar addiction is something you may have suffered from at some stage of your life.
-If not a sugar addiction maybe those pesky 3pm sugar cravings.
-There are reasons why you crave sugar, and for the benefit of your health, you might like to take a look at ways to prevent cravings and how to remove sugar from your diet.
-Firstly, let’s find out why you crave sugar.
+If not a sugar addiction, maybe a pesky 3 pm sugar craving every day?
+There are reasons why you crave sugar, and for the benefit of your health, you might like to examine ways to prevent cravings and how to remove sugar from your diet.

 Craving sugar may have something to do with hormone changes and unbalanced blood sugar levels.
 Your hormones are chemical messages which communicate throughout your entire body via your bloodstream (1).
-Eating too much, too little, stress, underactive thyroid, lack of exercise, yeast infection, menopause, PMT and aging may all affect your hormones and your blood sugar levels.
-Eating refined ‘bad’ carbohydrates such as white bread, chips, and pasta affects your blood sugar levels and affects your brain in such a way that you find maintaining the self-control of avoiding another bad carbohydrate rather challenging.
-You may find yourself craving something high in calories and carbs such as another refined carbohydrate.
+Eating too much, too little, stress, underactive thyroid, lack of exercise, yeast infection, menopause, PMS and aging all affect hormones and blood sugar levels.
+Eating refined (bad) carbohydrates such as white bread, chips, and pasta affects blood sugar levels and the brain in such a way that self-control becomes challenging.
+The hamster wheel of eating carbs, then craving more carbs becomes a vicious cycle.

 How To Stop Eating Sugar

-Removing sugar from your diet is challenging, as sugar is in so many foods, but it is achievable and definitely worth the effort.
+Removing sugar from your diet is challenging because sugar is added to many foods.
+But it’s not impossible!
 Educate yourself on exactly which foods contain sugar.
-Of course, we all know that doughnuts contain sugar and are definitely off the list, but what about healthy granola bars?
-Unless it is homemade, chances are high that although classed as ‘healthy’ it may also contain sugar.
-Current research is suggesting that regularly eating high amounts of sugar may lead to changes in your brain and behavior similar to the effects of drugs (2).
-Some experts even think that sugar is as unhealthy as smoking a cigarette and should be regulated in the same way.
-That’s an alarming study and thought considering so many of the foods on our supermarket shelves contain hidden sugars.
+We all know that doughnuts and candy contain sugar, but what about seemingly healthy products like granola bars or fiber muffins?
+Unless homemade, chances are it’s loaded with sugar.
+Current research suggests that regularly eating high amounts of sugar may lead to changes in your brain and behavior similar to the effects of drugs (2).
+Some experts even think that sugar is as unhealthy as smoking a cigarette, and should be regulated in the same way.

-Withdrawal symptoms during the first few days or even a week of removing sugar can be unpleasant for some.
-Don’t underestimate how difficult this process may be, as sugar is highly addictive.
-Start removing sugar from your diet at the weekend so you can rest if necessary.
+Withdrawal symptoms during the first few days, or even a week, of removing sugar can be unpleasant for some.
+Don’t underestimate how difficult this process may be; sugar is highly addictive!
+Start removing sugar from your diet over the weekend so you can rest if necessary.
 Among other things, you may experience lack of energy, headaches and mood swings.
-Although in saying that, you may not notice any withdrawal symptoms.
+Some people don’t notice any withdrawal symptoms.

 Once you have an idea of which foods do and don’t contain sugar, create a positive mindset.